AI Vision Sensor#

 height#

-height returns the height of the detected object in pixels as an integer from 1 to 240.
+The height property reports the height of the detected object in pixels as a whole number from 1 to 240.

 ([AIVision1 v] object [height v])